pmedikonduru/DATA543-Final-Project/README.md

 5. **Score vulnerability**: assign base‑year and improvement‑value risk scores, plus fault‑proximity intersections.
 6. **Model exposure-risk relationships**: use linear and polynomial regression to quantify how seismic exposure correlates with structural vulnerability.

-This workflow replaces a static report with a fully reproducible code base and rich visual outputs.

 ---

 ## 2. Data Sources & Preprocessing